Grimnak/LoZGame/README.md

     Plans(s) to fix: Investigate sword location in relation to the player's bounding box and how they are correlated.

+### Fire Snake (Moldorm)'s Head can Become Desynced from Body:
+    Bug:  The Fire Snake's head can become desynced with the body when the player enters and leaves the room where they reside.

+    Plan(s) to fix: Investigate how the head are body segments are updating, as the likely issue is one is getting extra time to update while the room is unloading.

 ## Suppressed Warnings:
 There are no suppressed warnings.